IBM/Db2ZTools/DevOps/Db2 DevOps Experience for zOS UCD plugin/README.md

 **<ins>Platform Support:</ins>**

--   Db2 DevOps Experience is available on z/OS V1.0.0 and later
+-   Db2 DevOps Experience is available on z/OS V1.2.0 and later

 -   This plug-in requires UrbanCode Deploy 6.2.0 and later.

 **<ins>Mainframe:</ins>**

+Version 1.2

+The version 1.2 includes the following enhancements:
+Support for DOE V1.2 APIs
+The ability to work with untrusted (self-signed) SSL certificates The ability to print REST API requests and responses General quality improvements (error handling, debugging, messaging)

 Version 1.0

-Release Notes: (Released July 12, 2019)
+Release Notes: (Updated March 09, 2021)

 **Available Steps**